What is the difference between hornets, wasps and bees?

 These bees are colony insects.
 There is one queen bee and many worker bees.
-The worker bees are the ones that do all the work around the colony to produce honey.
+The worker bees are the ones that do all the work around the colony to produce honey and care for the larvae of young bees.
+One thing many people do not realize is only female bees sting.
 All worker bees are female, and the male bees or drone bees only live long enough to reproduce, and then they die.

 Honey bees are very important because of how they pollinate as they gather nectar from various flowers and plants.
 It is little wonder scientists are concerned about recent developments where modern pesticides are causing some bee populations to die off.

 These bees can sting and harm people if they are allergic.
 Bees can often only sting once because the stinging kills the insect.
 A barb literally rips the stinger out of the insect's body, and it doesn't survive the ordeal.

 There are many different subspecies of bees living in the U.S., most of which produce honeycombs.
 Two of the more common ones you might happen across are carpenter bees, which are so named because they literally make their nests in wood.